top of page

 Ian Vlahović

-Co-founder of PROTESTRA and Director of Operations and Chairman of the Board
+Co-founder, Director of Operations & Chairman of the Board

 Ian Vlahović is a co-founder of PROTESTRA and serves as Director of Operations and Chairman of the Board.
 Ian is a brass instrument repair technician by trade and, prior to the COVID-19 pandemic, maintained a busy performance schedule as a freelance horn player in the NYC metropolitan area.
 He is a regular member of the Adelphi Orchestra (Oradell, NJ), the Richmond County Orchestra (Staten Island, NY), and the Westchester Symphonic Winds (Tarrytown, NY).